 Findings from the evaluation of the Summer Splash schemes Islington’s experiences developing Acceptable Behaviour Contracts

 Do you have any good practice to share?

 The Hackney Safer Communities Executive (the statutory partnership group for crime and disorder reduction) has appointed a sub-committee to develop proposals for a Hackney Youth Crime Reduction Strategy.
 The sub-committee held its first meeting recently and will meet every few weeks over the coming months.
 The group includes senior representation from Education, the Police, Community Safety, Drugs Action and Youth Offending.
 Following the first meeting, it is to be expanded to include Social Services, the Youth Service, the Network for Youth and Housing, and the Youth Crime Prevention team.

 Hackney consider their top priority to be the need to map all of the services which are provided for young people in the area.
 After they have completed the mapping, they intend to consider what role each service plays, or could play, in youth crime reduction, how effective those services are, and what scope there is for improving them or joining them up.
+Some youths have reacted well when given reborn dolls in the UK to look after.
 Hackney recently carried out a best value review of their services for youth and they are using the findings from that review as a basis for this work.